cschweig2/ParkFinder.Solution/README.md

 ### **Clone**
 1. Follow above steps to install .NET Core.
-2. Open web browser and go to https://github.com/cschweig2/Parks.Solution.
+2. Open web browser and go to https://github.com/cschweig2/ParkFinder.Solution.
 3. After clicking the green "code" button, you can copy the URL for the repository.
 4. Open a terminal window, such as Command Prompt or Git Bash.<br>
   4a.
 Type in this command: `git clone` , followed by the URL you just copied.
-The full command should look like this: `git clone https://github.com/cschweig2/Parks.Solution` .
+The full command should look like this: `git clone https://github.com/cschweig2/ParkFinder.Solution` .
 5. View the code on your favorite text editor, such as Visual Studio Code.

 ### **Download**
-1. Click [here](https://github.com/cschweig2/Parks.Solution) to view project repository.
+1. Click [here](https://github.com/cschweig2/ParkFinder.Solution) to view project repository.
 2. Click "Clone or download" to find the "Download ZIP" option.
 3. Click "Download ZIP" and extract files.
 4. Open the project in a text editor by clicking on any file in the project folder.

 ### **Import Database with Entity Framework Core/Command Line**
-1. Navigate to the `Parks` project folder and enter `dotnet ef database update` in the command line, which will create the database in MySQL Workbench using the migrations from the `Migrations` folder.
+1. Navigate to the `ParkFinder` project folder and enter `dotnet ef database update` in the command line, which will create the database in MySQL Workbench using the migrations from the `Migrations` folder.

 ### **Final Steps**

-1. Navigate to the `Parks` folder and enter `dotnet restore` in the command line to install packages.
+1. Navigate to the `ParkFinder` folder and enter `dotnet restore` in the command line to install packages.
-2. After packages are installed in each of these folders, navigate to the `Parks` project folder and enter `dotnet run`  in the command line to both run and build the program.
+2. After packages are installed in each of these folders, navigate to the `ParkFinder` project folder and enter `dotnet run`  in the command line to both run and build the program.

 ## 📄API Documentation